EnterpriseDB/tpa/docs/misc-troubleshooting.md

 ### Skipping or including specific tags

-When re-running a tpaexec provision or deploy after a failure, in the interests of time, it can sometimes be useful to miss out tasks by skipping specific tags, e.g. to miss out the repmgr tasks:
+When re-running a tpaexec provision or deploy after a failure, in the interests of time, it can sometimes be useful to miss out tasks by skipping specific tags.
+For example to miss out the repmgr tasks:

 ```
 [tpa]$ tpaexec deploy <clustername> --skip-tags repmgr
 ```

-To jump straight to re-run a particular task by specifying a tag - e.g. to immediately run bdr tasks:
+To jump straight to re-run a particular task by specifying a tag--for example, to immediately run BDR tasks:

 ```
 [tpa]$ tpaexec deploy <bdr-clustername> --tags bdr
 ```

-*Note - this assumes that the previous tasks all completed successfully.*
+*Note that this assumes that the previous tasks all completed successfully.*

 To find all the tags for the relevant architecture that might be useful, run: